christyjestin/chapter-project/README.md

 # 🧑‍💻Chapter Engineering Candidate Project

 Congrats on making it to the project stage of Chapter's hiring process!
-With this project, we'd like to see how well you can build full stack applications and test your ability to work with complicated data.
+With this project, we'd like to see how well you can build a modern, full stack application.

 ## The Basics